illepic/my-site/utilities/alfred/time-tools/index.md

 title: Finding out the time on the East and West Coast with Alfred
 layout: utility
 weight: 8
-teaser_text: "Find out a few time zone quickly."
+teaser_text: "Find out current times in a few times zone quickly."
 img: /img/2014/03/Alfred-EST-PST-time.png
 tags:
   - Alfred